 Six months ago I received a call from the Head Teacher at St. Charles Borromeo, Mr Holt, asking me to create a series of bespoke workshops to help the school celebrate the 75th anniversary of VE Day.
 I spent the first part of this year working with the school to organise the activities and I was even able to take a look at the school's logbook from the Second World War, an incredible piece of history!

-Sadly due to the recent Coronavirus outbreak these plans have had to be postponed, but I didn't want all the hard work and enthusiasm the school had put into the VE Day celebrations to go to waste.
-So at the end of April I sent them this V.E. worksheet, in which students were invited to create work inspired by six items from our Second World War collection for us to use in an online exhibition.
+Sadly due to the recent Coronavirus outbreak these plans have had to be postponed, but we didn't want all the hard work and enthusiasm the school had put into the VE Day celebrations to go to waste.
+So at the end of April I sent them this worksheet, in which students were invited to create work inspired by six items from our Second World War collection for us to use in an online exhibition.

 The response has been phenomenal!
 Within a week I was sent over seventy entries, which ranged from poems to beautiful works of art and even interviews with Grandparents.
 All of this work has been created without access to art supplies and many of the other resources the children are used to having in the classroom, making their efforts even more impressive.